michalskawiktoria/michalskawiktoria/README.md

 ## Hi! 🤗

 👩🏻‍💻 I’m currently working on:
-  - a personal budget sheet
+  - economics analysis of an italian logistics company
   - finishing my master's degree in Data Science